epiphany-platform/central-build-system/CBS_HOWTO.md

 As an output you get a public IP of created VM.
 Please login to this vm as user `azureuser` using the ssh key from `~/.ssh/` direcory.
 If you don't have such key, please create one.

-In the output you will also get three another lines which we will use later:
+In the output you will also get three another lines:
 ```shell
 vm_rg_name = ""
 vm_vnet_id = ""
 vm_vnet_name = ""
 ```
+that we will use later on.<br>

 ### Connect from localhost through VPN